 You are ready for Nehemiah if you want to be challenged to dig deeper, push harder, and serve longer.
 You will take everything you learned on your previous Royal Servants trip and put it into action in a whole new way.
 We will explore the life God has for you and ponder ‘til your brain hurts.

 Do you want to experience more of the global God that we serve?
 Do you have a desire to learn from different cultures?
 Do you want to walk in the footsteps of Jesus?
 Then this is the trip for you, plain and simple.Close

-Discipleship is not simply a lofty romantic ideal; it involves a ‘rolling up your sleeves’ everyday determination and discipline.
-In other words, it is a hard and long process, and at times it can be messy.
-But God is good, and worthy, and our life with Him is worth it, period.Close
+Discipleship is not simply a lofty romantic ideal; it involves a ‘rolling up your sleeves’ with everyday determination and intentionality.
+God is good, and worthy, and worth it all.Close

-We also work with two Orthodox Jewish brothers who own a shop in the Jewish Quarter.
+We also work with two Orthodox Jewish brothers who own a shop in the Jewish Quarter of Jerusalem.
 They are resident experts on all things Jewish.
 The brothers serve as a great reference point and are crucial in building bridges of understanding between the Jewish and Christian communities.
-We also serve a body of Christ followers that crosses several ethnicities, religious backgrounds, languages, and socio-economic classes.
-It is a beautiful picture of the Kingdom of God.

-Debriefing is crucial.
-We want to make sure you process your summer well before returning home.
-It is a time to reflect on all that you have experienced throughout the course of the mission trip, and prepare you to return home and impact your world for Christ.
-Debriefing will be held in Tel Aviv, Israel and will involve mass amounts of laughter, fellowship, reflection, decompression, and pure unadulterated fun.Close
+Coming home from a mission trip overseas is a difficult transition to make, which is why we believe debriefing is crucial.
+We want to make sure you process your summer well before returning home and take time to reflect on all that you have experienced throughout the course of the mission trip.
+This helps as you prepare to return home and impact your world for Christ.
+Debriefing involves mass amounts of laughter, fellowship, reflection, decompression, and pure unadulterated fun.Close